york-cs-dams/practicals/fundamentals/ruby/2_object_oriented.md

 #### Hashing

 Every Ruby object responds to the `hash` message, which requests a numerical identifier for an object.
-The `hash` message is mostly used internally by Ruby to, for example, arrange the elements of a `Hash.` For our purposes, we need to know that we **must override hash whenever we override eql?**:
+The `hash` message is mostly used internally by Ruby to, for example, arrange the elements of objects inside our data structures, such as Arrays.
+For our purposes, we only need to know that we **must override hash whenever we override eql?**, as shown below.
+NB: that the `hash` message has very little to do with the `Hash` type.
+The former is a message that Ruby sends when we need to *efficiently* determine whether two objects are the same, and the latter is a type that implements an "associative array" (or "dictionary") data structure.

 ```ruby
 class Money